Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

-Similarly to quark TMDs, different classes of reactions probe distinct gauge-link structures for gluon TMDs, each of them being given in term of a combination of two or more staple links.
+Similarly to quark TMD PDFs, different classes of reactions probe distinct gauge-link structures for gluon TMD PDFs, each of them being given in term of a combination of two or more staple links.
 This leads to a more diversified kind of \emph{modified universality}.
-Two major gluon structures exist: the $f\text{-type}$ and the $d\text{-type}$ one.
-They are also known in the context of small-$x$ studies as Weisz\"acker--Williams and dipole links, respectively~\cite{Kharzeev:2003wz,Dominguez:2011wm}.
+Two major gluon structures exist: the $f\text{-type}$ and the $d\text{-type}$ ones, also known in the context of small-$x$ studies as Weisz\"acker--Williams and dipole links, respectively~\cite{Kharzeev:2003wz,Dominguez:2011wm}.
 The antisymmetric $f_{abc}$ QCD color structure enters the analytic expression of the $f$-type T-odd gluon-TMD correlator, while the symmetric $d_{abc}$ structure is part of the $d$-type T-odd one.
-The $f$-type gluon TMDs depend on $[\pm,\pm]$ gauge-link combinations.
+The $f$-type gluon TMD PDFs depend on $[\pm,\pm]$ gauge-link combinations.
 The $[+,+]$ structure is probed in reactions where the gluon interacts with a color-singlet initial particle (\emph{e.g.}, a photon in a DIS process) and two colored objects (\emph{e.g.}, two jets) are emitted in the final state.
-The $[-,-]$ structure emerges in processes where a gluon interacts with another gluon (color-octet state) and a color-singlet state (\emph{e.g.}, a Higgs boson) is tagged in the final state.
-TMD factorization holds for all these reactions, and the following modified-universality relations for $f$-type distributions come from time-reversal invariance (T-symmetry)
+The $[-,-]$ structure emerges in processes where a gluon interacts with another gluon (color-octet state), and a color-singlet state (\emph{e.g.}, a Higgs boson) is tagged in the final state.
+TMD factorization holds for all these reactions, and the following modified-universality relations for $f$-type distributions arise from time-reversal invariance (T-symmetry):

-Here the unpolarized gluon TMD, $f_1^{g}$, is a representative of all the T-even distributions, while the Siver gluon TMD, $f_{1T}^{g}$, stands for all the T-odd functions.
-The $d$-type gluon TMDs depend on $[\pm,\mp]$ gauge-link combinations and appear in reactions when a gluon interacts with a colored initial particle and a colored final-state system is produced (\emph{e.g.}, when a photon is emitted together with a jet in proton-proton collisions).
+Here the unpolarized gluon TMD PDF, $f_1^{g}$, is a representative of all the T-even distributions, while the Sivers gluon TMD PDF, $f_{1T}^{g}$, stands for all the T-odd functions.
+The $d$-type gluon TMD PDFs depend on $[\pm,\mp]$ gauge-link combinations and appear when a gluon interacts with a colored initial particle, and a colored final-state system is produced (\emph{e.g.}, when a photon is emitted together with a jet in proton-proton collisions).
 The $d$-type modified-universality relations are analogous to the $f$-type ones, given in Eq.~\eqref{eq:mod_univ_f}.
 In this case, TMD factorization has not been proven and might be affected by issues connected with color entanglements~\cite{Rogers:2013zha}.
 More intricate gauge-link structures are involved in processes where multiple color states are present in both the initial and final state~\cite{Bomhof:2006dp}.
 Here TMD factorization runs into even deeper issues.